 Testing and refining your USP

-Come up with a strong statement that conveys each USP.
-You could also give each idea an image to help bring the concept to life.
+Come up with a strong statement that conveys your USP.
 Talk to five or ten potential customers to get their feedback on the different ways you are positioning your brand.

-The results of these interviews should help you to choose the best positioning statement.
-You should also choose the single most compelling reason for that positioning.
+The results of these interviews should help you to choose the best positioning statement:

-Your USP should be driving the development of your company and your marketing strategy, whether you are creating a website or a logo or embarking on an online advertising campaign.
-Always ask yourself if your image and activity clearly communicates the benefit you are offering.
+Your USP should drive the development of your business and your marketing strategy, whether you are creating a website or a logo, or embarking on an online advertising campaign.
+Always ask yourself if your image and activity clearly communicate the benefit you are offering.

-It's not advisable to change your USP too often but it is important to keep it fresh.
-Watch out for any shifts in trends or competitors that cause consumers to view you and your USP differently.
+It's not advisable to change your unique selling proposition too often, but it is important to keep it fresh.
+Watch out for any shifts in trends or competitors that could undermine your USP.

 - Make a list of what you know about your target audience.

-- Make a list of all the needs that your product or service could meet - these attributes are all potential USPs for your business.
+- Make a list of all the needs that your product or service could meet - these attributes are all potential selling points for your business.

-- Screen these USPs against trends and competitors.
-Now remove the USPs that are already being well met by competitors.
+- Screen these against trends and competitors.
+Now remove the selling points that are already being well met by competitors.
 Don't forget that your USP is a unique selling proposition so you are looking for a gap in the market.

-- Match each USP against what you and your business are good at.
-Also think about how you want to be seen.
-Don't advertise yourself as always being available if you don't want to work a 60+ hour week!
+- Match each potential USP against what you and your business are especially good at, and how you want to be seen.

 - Conduct short interviews with about ten people in your target market to choose the strongest USP for your business.